mattywausb/ElBanquos_ChristmasLight/README.md

 Since there is not programmable christmas light chain in the stores, I have built my own.

 ### And the fireworks ?
-While enjoing it the first christmas and watching the lights also on new years eve I had the idea of switching the concept of slow animation to fast firework like effects to celebrate the new year.
-So I added a countdown clock and some fireworks animations, that can be activated for that special day.
+While also enjoing it on new years eve I had the idea of switching the concept of slow animation to fast firework like effects to celebrate the new year.
+So I added a countdown clock and some fireworks animations.
+This mode can be activated for that special day.

-The following
 ## Features
 * Easy maintainable programming of the light patterns
   * Picture is described on a logical lamp arrangemant.
 Translation to physical arrangement on the window is done at runtime.